Posted by Synopsys Editorial Team on May 2, 2017

 While larger corporations and affected companies remember the Heartbleed bug as one of the largest flaws in the Internet’s history, other companies may not have understood how it might impact them or weren’t seeking out that type of vulnerability information.
 It’s hard to know you have a problem when you don’t know where to look or if it even exists!

-While I originally found understanding a serious openssl vulnerability like Heartbleed daunting, I learned a lot while writing this post.
+While I originally found understanding a serious OpenSSL vulnerability like Heartbleed daunting, I learned a lot while writing this post.
 Below is a basic overview based on my research.

 One aspect of OpenSSL (and other security technologies) that ensures the server and computer are always connected is called ‘heartbeat.’
 This heartbeat is added to code to keep tabs on how connected the server is to the computer.
-It sends a request to the server periodically for some basic information to be sent back, which informs the computer that the server is listening and the connection is successful.
+It sends a request to the server periodically for some basic information to be sent back.
+This informs the computer that the server is listening and the connection is successful.

 As you may surmise, the Heartbleed vulnerability was found in the heartbeat’s line of code.
 The accident that occurred was that there was (basically) no character limit on the amount of information the server sent back during the heartbeat tests.
 This was disastrous, because a hacker could use the heartbeat request to ask the server for the word ‘bird’ in 500 characters (far more than the four characters necessary to spell bird).
 The server then sends the word ‘bird’ as well as the last 496 characters the server held in recent memory.
-Essentially, if you recently typed in your password to your email or Facebook account it would be sent in the message from the server.
+Essentially, if you recently typed in your password to your email or Facebook account, it would be sent in the message from the server.
 (Visual learners should check out this xkcd comic.)

 Remediating the vulnerability seems fairly simple.
 The patch essentially ignores Heartbeat Request messages that ask for more data than their payload needs.
 According to the Wikipedia article: